Colin Pitchfork: Crimes

 In October 1977, he was fined £30 by Market Bosworth magistrates for exposing himself to a schoolgirl, pleading guilty, when aged 17.

 In 1979, Pitchfork forced a 16-year-old girl into a field and sexually assaulted her.

-On 14 February 1980, when aged 20, he exposed himself to two teenage girls in Earl Shilton, and was given a year's probation by Hinckley magistrates.
+On 14 February 1980, he exposed himself to two teenage girls in Earl Shilton, and was given a year's probation by Hinckley magistrates.

 On 21 November 1983, 15-year-old Lynda Mann took a shortcut on her way home from babysitting instead of taking her normal route home.
 She did not return and her parents and neighbours spent the night searching for her.
 The next morning, she was found raped and strangled on a deserted footpath known locally as the Black Pad.
 Using forensic science techniques available at the time, police linked a semen sample taken from her body to a person with type A blood and an enzyme profile that matched only 10% of males.
 With no other leads or evidence, the case was left open.

 In October 1985, Pitchfork sexually assaulted another 16-year-old girl, threatening her with a screwdriver and with a knife at her throat.

 Liz Knight was picked up by Pitchfork on a Saturday in June 1986 and driven for 40 minutes from Wigston towards Great Glen.
 When she grabbed the steering wheel, Pitchfork's demeanour suddenly changed, and he decided to drive to her house, and not attack.
 Pitchfork put his hand on her knee, saying: "I haven't hurt you yet."
 Pitchfork dropped Knight at her house, asking, "How about a goodnight kiss?" which she refused.
 Pitchfork said, "I bet you would never accept a lift from a stranger again."

 On 31 July 1986, 15-year-old Dawn Ashworth left her home to visit a friend's house.
 Her parents expected her to return at 9:30 pm; when she failed to do so they called police to report her missing.
 Two days later, her body was found in a wooded area near a footpath called Ten Pound Lane.
 She had been beaten, savagely raped, and strangled.
 The modus operandi matched that of the first attack, and semen samples revealed the same blood type.
 Both girls had attended Brockington High School.
 Dawn's mother worked at Next plc in Enderby; George Davies offered a £10,000 reward.

 An initial suspect was Richard Buckland, a local 17-year-old with learning difficulties who, while innocent of both murders, revealed knowledge of Ashworth's body and admitted to the Ashworth crime under questioning, denying the first murder.